Zenith Electronics

-Zenith Electronics, LLC, is an American research and development company that develops ATSC and digital rights management technologies.
+Zenith Electronics, LLC is an American research and development company that develops ATSC and digital rights management technologies.
 It is owned by the South Korean company LG Electronics.
-Zenith was previously an American brand of consumer electronics, a manufacturer of radio and television receivers and other consumer electronics, and was headquartered in Glenview, Illinois.
-After a series of layoffs, the consolidated headquarters moved to Lincolnshire, Illinois.
-For many years, their famous slogan (borrowed from Crown Piano maker George Bent of Chicago, used through the 1890s) was "The quality goes in before the name goes on".
+Zenith was previously a brand of consumer electronics, a manufacturer of radio and television receivers and other consumer electronics.

+For many years, its famous slogan was "The quality goes in before the name goes on."
+Zenith was the inventor of subscription television and the modern remote control, and was the first to develop high-definition television (HDTV) in North America.

+Previously headquartered in Glenview, Illinois, after a series of layoffs, the consolidated headquarters moved to Lincolnshire, Illinois.
 LG Electronics acquired a controlling share of Zenith in 1995; Zenith became a wholly owned subsidiary in 1999.
-Zenith was the inventor of subscription television and the modern remote control, and was the first to develop high-definition television (HDTV) in North America.

-Zenith-branded products were sold in North America, Germany, Thailand (to 1983), Cambodia, Laos, Vietnam, India, and Myanmar.
+Zenith-branded products were sold in North America, Germany, Thailand (until 1983), Cambodia, Laos, Vietnam, India, and Myanmar.